Anyone can jot down a list of game development mistakes, why would you listen to me?

 To start with, I’ve been a “professional game developer” since about 2007 and yet have somehow never released a hit game.
 In fact even though I’ve been involved with dozens of game projects over the years, some even for major studios, it’s very unlikely that you have ever heard of, let alone played, any of them.

 Many of them were terrible and doomed from the start.
-For example, I once went to E3 as a programmer for a game so bad that I wore my badge backwards the whole time so nobody would know which booth I was from.
-True story.
-(I don’t want to name names, but imagine a cross between Farmville & Borderlands).
+For example, I once went to E3 as a programmer for a game so disastrous that I wore my badge backwards the whole time so noone could tell which booth I was from.

 Or there was a game for an r/c toy car company that strictly forbade any racing.
 Or a hockey themed MMO that contained no actual hockey.